 - Deviant Art – a network of freelance artists

-Yes, if your book has already been published but the launch wasn’t great, you could relaunch it.
+If your book has already been published but the launch wasn’t great, you can relaunch it.
 But if you haven’t let it loose yet and the big launch day is coming up, get ready now so you don’t miss out.

 Here is a shot of a well-optimized book description:

 A book that has been poorly edited is going to receive negative reviews.
-By poor writing quality we’re not talking about the occasional grammar error (which can easily be corrected,) but a book filled with bad grammar, misspelling and a sloppy appearance.
+By poor writing quality, we’re not talking about the occasional grammar error (which can easily be corrected during a proofread) but a book filled with bad grammar, misspellings, and a sloppy appearance.

-This translates to a negative UX.
+This translates to a negative reader experience.
 And it’s difficult to promote a book that has bad customer reviews.
-A few negative reviews is fine, but if they make up the majority of bad complaints, you have a problem.
+A few negative reviews are fine, but if the majority are bad complaints, you have a problem.

-You can hire a great editor.
+Luckily, it’s fairly easy to find a book editor.
 Ask other authors in your genre if they can recommend someone.
-Your editing will be the biggest expense for the book but, you don’t want to cut corners with this.
+Your editing will be the biggest expense for the book but you don’t want to cut corners with this.
 The cost is worth the price in the long run.

-When you upload your book for the first time, Amazon will offer you a select list of categories to choose from.
-At a first glance, you will notice that the selection seems rather limited and is missing plenty of categories that you’ve seen other books rank for.
-Unfortunately, Amazon has done this intentionally so that they can place new books into their own kindle categories.
+When you upload your book for the first time, Amazon KDP will offer you a select list of categories to choose from.
+At first glance, you will notice that the selection seems rather limited and is missing plenty of categories that you’ve seen other books rank for.
+Unfortunately, Amazon has done this intentionally so that they can place new books into their own Kindle categories.

 Don’t let Amazon determine your categories.
-There’s thousands of sub-categories you can rank for, and you can even include an additional eight sub-categories not found in the usual channels.
+There are thousands of sub-categories you can rank for.

-Now that you have the essential elements for your book, it is time to launch and promote your book.
+Now that you have the essential elements for your book, it is time to learn how to promote your book.

-Here are the top performance strategies for promoting your book, and all future books you intend to publish.
-We know that writing, launching and marketing is hard work but, if you leverage your book promotion and be strategic in your approach, it will pay you back exponentially.
+Here are the top performance strategies for learning how to promote a book.
+We know that writing, launching, and marketing is hard work but, if you leverage your book promotion and be strategic in your approach, it will pay you back exponentially.

 1. Join (or create) an Author Collaboration Swap